All Episodes

 But while it's happening, it isn't easy.

-The reason being that when they come into the individual's life, they come on a tide of fear.
+The reason Being that when they come into the individual's life, they come on a tide of fear.

-Then they go away and they come back again when you're an adult and it's terrible.
+Then they go away and they come back again when you're an adult, and it's terrible.

-And you are then in a position of you have to overcome your fear, and you do that not by convincing yourself that they're not dangerous, because they won't let you do that.
+And you do that not by convincing yourself that they're not dangerous, because they won't let you do that.

 The more you try to convince yourself of that, as it happened to me and many other people, the more dangerous they seem.